abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/tgwr_2.abi %}

-Note that here we are using the specialized [[gwr_task]] = "HDIAGO" to perform the **direct diagonalization** of the KS Hamiltonian constructed from the DEN file.
+Note that here we are using [[gwr_task]] = "HDIAGO" to perform a **direct diagonalization** of the KS Hamiltonian constructed from the DEN file.
 This procedure differs from the one used in the other GW tutorials in which the WFK file is generated by performing an **iterative diagonalization** in which only the applications of the Hamiltoniana is required.
-The reason is that the **direct diagonalization** outperforms iterative methods when many empty states are required, especially if one can take advantage of ScalaPack to distribute the Hamiltonian matrix.
+The reason is that the direct diagonalization outperforms iterative methods when many empty states are required, especially if one can take advantage of ScalaPack to distribute the Hamiltonian matrix.

-Here we ask for 100 states as in the previous GW tutorial, we found that [[nband]] = 100 can be considered converged within 30 meV.
+Here we ask for 100 states as in the previous GW tutorial [[nband]] = 100 was considered converged within 30 meV.
+Cleary, when studying new systems a good value of [[nband]] is not given to you so one has to plan this calculation in advance and ask for a reasonably-large number of states so that we do not have to repeat the WFK generation several times just to increase the number of bands.

 !!! important